Droitwich Spa F.C.: History

+Droitwich Spa's first ever win in the FA Cup was against Dudley Town on 7 August 2026.

 The club was established in 1985 as a Sunday league club, only moving into Saturday football in 2000, when they joined the Midland Combination.
 In 2006–07 the club finished third in Division Two, earning promotion to Division One.
 In 2014 the league merged with the Midland Football Alliance to form the Midland League, with the club becoming members of Division Two.

 In 2016–17 Droitwich ended the season as Division Two champions and were set to be promoted to Division One.
 However, they received a controversial points deduction after the season had ended, which led to them dropping to third place in the table.
 Although they remained in Division Two, the club entered the FA Vase in the 2017–18 season.

 The club faced Worcester City in the first round of the Worcestershire Senior Cup during the 2022-23 season.
 This is the first time the two sides have played against each other in formal competition.
 The match ended in a 3-0 win for Droitwich Spa in front of 973 spectators at the King George V Ground.

 The club guaranteed their promotion from the Hellenic Football League Division One after a 2-0 victory at Shortwood United on 30 March 2025.
 This was the club's first ever promotion to Step 5 and FA Cup qualification for the 2025-26 season, which also celebrates the club's 40th anniversary year.